 Solar Cells Fuel Obsession with Impending Disaster

-Ken Wheeler’s other rationale for tinkering with solar panels is his obsession with impending disaster.
+Ken Wheeler’s other rationale for tinkering with solar panels is his obsession with conspiracy theories predicting an impending disaster.
 He tells his viewers that he’s been predicting the coming apocryphal collapse of modern civilization for the past twenty years.

-We can set aside the fact that two decades have passed without any of the Angry Photographer’s prophecies of doom materializing.
-In this post, we can just point out that his fascination with solar panels stems from his belief that they’ll enable him to survive off the grid in his post-apocalyptic fantasy world.
+We can set aside the logical fallacy that two decades have passed without any of the Angry Photographer’s prophecies of doom materializing.
+In this post, we can just point out that his fascination with solar panels stems from claims by fake experts that he’ll need to survive off the grid in his post-apocalyptic fantasy world.

 The Theoria Apophasis host has made it clear in a number of YouTube videos that he plans to install solar panels at his home and especially at his cabin as part of a disaster preparedness plan.
 Presumably, he can’t imagine functioning without being surrounded by his cherished digital gadgets.